 To do so, follow these requirement gathering best practices:

-• Define roles: Determine the participants of the requirement gathering process.
-Typically, you’ll need to engage business leaders, department heads, end-users, and delivery teams (developers, BA, project managers, testers, designers, and customer support).
+- Define roles: Determine the participants of the requirement gathering process.
+Typically, you’ll need to engage business leaders, department heads, end-users, and delivery teams (Software Developers, Business Analysts, Project Managers, Testers, Designers, and Customer Support Specialists).
 Depending on your project, you may also need to elicit requirements from contractors, investors, suppliers, or partner organizations.

 6 Examples of Requirement Gathering Techniques